siliconcompiler/siliconcompiler/docs/user_guide/introduction.rst

 ===================================

-SiliconCompiler ("SC") is an open source compiler infrastructure project that lowers the barrier to custom silicon.
+SiliconCompiler ("SC") is an open source compiler infrastructure project that aims to lower the barrier to custom silicon.

 **TL;DR** – Here is the :ref:`Installation` and :ref:`Quickstart guide`

 Motivation
 -----------

-Moore's Law is ending and the only option for continuing on our current exponential improvement path is hardware specialization.
+Moore's Law is ending and the only option for continuing the current exponential improvement path is hardware specialization.
 Unfortunately, using today's technology, chip projects development cost can exceed $100M, limiting hardware specialization to a small number of highly profitable